 The normalisation of the power spectrum is encoded in $\xi(0)/\xi_0 = \sum_{n} n! \bar{\mathcal{C}}_n^2$, shown by the black line in the left panel of Fig.~\eqref{fig:maps}.
 The $\bar \beta \gg 1$ limit gives $ \xi(0)/\xi_0 \sim \pi^2/(32\bar\beta^2). $ by Eq.~\eqref{eq:xi_USR_large_beta} and it agrees well with numerical estimates already when $\bar\beta \gtrsim 0.5$.

-We further observe the flattening of the peak and a formation of a plateau that covers about 2 orders in $k$.
-The Gaussian $k^{-1}$ tail is recovered at $k \gtrsim \mathcal{O}(100) k_{*}$, although with a modified amplitude.
+We further observe the flattening of the peak and a shallower spectral slope at $k \gg k_*$.
+This is due to a manifestly non-perturbative effect, which we will discuss in detail below.
 Some features of the peak seem to be retained for the BPL1 case shown in Fig.~\ref{fig:BPL1}, where the Gaussian spectrum possesses a resonant peak.
 Fig.~\ref{fig:BPL2} demonstrates a transition from a $k^4$ to a $k^3$ IR-tail as $\bar\beta$.
 The formation of $k^3$ tails for non-Gaussian fields was expected based on the reasoning surrounding Eq.~\eqref{eq:k3_tail}.

 Figs.~\ref{fig:BPL1},~\ref{fig:BPL2} illustrate how the power spectrum of the non-Gaussian field $\zeta$ changes when the non-Gaussian field is constructed from a Gaussian field $\zeta_{\rm G}$ with a \emph{fixed} power spectrum.
 However, one can also ask whether it is possible to recover the Gaussian power spectrum, given that we know the power spectrum of the non-Gaussian field.
 As the relation between correlation functions is fully covered by the map $\mathcal{G}_2$ shown in~\eqref{fig:maps} which, by our numerical estimates, is invertible when $\bar\beta \lesssim 1$ for USR-like models.
 Thus, it is in principle possible to construct the Gaussian correlation function $\xi_{\rm G}(x) = \mathcal{G}^{-1}_2(\xi(x))$ and recover the power spectrum in that way.
 However, as argued in \eqref{sec:loc_NG_basics}, this estimate may not be consistent, as the relation \eqref{eq:F_USR_abs} between the Gaussian and non-Gaussian fields is not invertible, and thus the resulting $n$-point functions could display NG features.